Prathmesh-Tandon/c-pointers-course/README.md

 1. Use `gcc main.c` to compile the code.
 1. Execute `./a.out` to run the program

+# Project2: use of * and &
+1. create projct2.c

 # Copyright

 Copyright © 2025 [pyjamabrah.com](https://pyjamabrah.com).
 All Rights Reserved.